Work–Feedback Loop

 2.4 Future work

-2.5 Closed and open systems
+2.5 Closed and broken feedback loops

-- Decisions respond to them
+5. Decisions respond to it

 2.6 Speed and reliability